tom-h/Intro-OpenRefine/README.md

 This is probably a good point to think "perhaps I got the language codes wrong too".
 Jumping back to previous transformations is an ordinary part of working with OR.
 You may have to Undo, or it may be possible to just edit existing terms again.

 A quick way to flag items that you want to return to is to use the `All` menu > `Edit rows` > `Star rows` or `Flag rows`.
 When finished follow the same path to unstar rows.
-Use a facet on flags or stars to contrain the view.
+Use a facet on flags or stars to constrain the view.

 ###### steps: